DebugPrivilege/ADRAP/Cleanup service accounts in AD/README.md

 - Accounts like `LocalSystem`, `NetworkService`, and `LocalService` on Windows systems, used for running services without creating new accounts in AD.

 ## Remediation

+This section will focus exclusively on remediating service accounts.
+Identifying whether a service account is still in use can be challenging without centralized logs to track its activity.
+However, we can address at minimum the stale service accounts that were created in the past but were never actively used.